jupierce/oc-update-design-ideas/policies.md

   Yes         Availability  Major       Workload scheduling...

-Alternative Destinations (use "--to <version>" to see desination insights):
+Alternative Destinations (use "--to <version>" to see destination insights):
 - [4.16.8] through [4.16.5]
 - [4.16.3]
 ```

+- Running with `--more`:
+  - If no intermediate is recommended, step back one 4.16 version and present path.
-- Running with `--more` would move back through 4.15 versions.
+  - If an intermediate is recommended, step back through 4.15 versions.
 It is possible that multiple intermediate versions
     would be required given enough "more" queries.
 For example, if they query back to "4.15.2", it may also be unable
     to update directly to 4.16.
 So the path might be "4.15.2" -> "4.15.34" -> "4.16.8".
+- When a destination (or second intermediate) is listed, alternative versions are listed.
-- Alternative destinations are listed because `--more` can't move through two streams simultaneously.
-For example,
+  This is because `--more` can't move backwards through multiple streams simultaneously.
+For example, 4.16.9
-  4.16.9 shows a major issue relevant to the cluster.
+  shows a major issue relevant to the cluster.
 The customer may want to avoid it by updating to 4.16.8 instead.

 ### Update Long Path
 ```